CHARLES GRAVES PAINTING - FREQUENTLY ASKED QUESTIONS:

 What are your certifications/qualifications that set you apart?

 Charles Graves is a licensed painting contractor, a professional painter, a licensed lead abatement and lead maintenance/repair contractor and supervisor, a qualified carpenter, and a certified mold inspector and certified mold remediator (certified by both PMII and OSHA).
 Charles Graves and Ana Graves are also active in the community, assisting with Habitat for Humanity and Food for Others.
 Charles Graves Painting has an A+ rating and 5 star with the BBB, which screened and approved us.
 We also have an A rating with Angie's List, and are a screened and approved contractor with them as well.
 We also maintain a 5 star on Google, and a 4.5/5 on Yelp, and a 5 star on Houzz.
 We were rated "Best of Houzz 2018 and 2019" for painting contractors.
+We constantly stay educated on the newest design trends, paint technology, and new paint brands/lines/finishes.
 Our goal is to be loving to our community, helpful and professional with all of our customers, provide the highest quality service to everyone we meet, and then give back!

 How do I pick out my colors?

 Our on-staff designer will help!
-Every customer who's project is larger than 1500 square feet, receives a free professional in-home design consult with our designer Laura.
-She has been a certified interior designer for over a decade, and she will help you pick out all your colors and finishes.
-She will go over things such as your tastes and preferences, modern/different design trends, color schemes, shading, accent and feature walls, and your furniture and household items, to help you come up with a perfect color scheme that matches your family, tastes, and situation!
-You will be proud to show off the color scheme you and Laura come up with, to all your friends and family!
+Every customer who's project is larger than 1500 square feet, receives a free professional virtual design consult with our interior designer, who's extensive professional qualifications are listed above.
+She will get to know you and your goals, and help you pick out all your colors and finishes.
+She will go over things such as your tastes and preferences, modern/different design trends, color schemes, shading, accent and feature walls, lighting, and your furniture and household items, to help you come up with a perfect color scheme that matches your family, tastes, and situation!
+You will be proud to show off the new paint colors and home to all your friends and family!

 What are the different types of paint finishes?